gbif/data-blog/README.md

  - `date: '2018-09-21'` <- the order the post will appear on blog.
 Does not necessarily have to be the same as the date in  `YYYY-MM-DD-your-post.md`.
  - `slug: your-post` <- name that will appear in the url https://data-blog.gbif.org/post/your-post/
  - `tags:` <- category tags for post
- - `draft: yes` <- keeps people from seeing your post as you work on it
+ - `hiddenFromHomePage: yes` <- keeps people from seeing your post as you work on it

 6. Clone the repository locally `git clone https://github.com/gbif/data-blog.git`
 7. Copy `YYYY-MM-DD-your-post.md` and `YYYY-MM-DD-your-post_files` into `./content/post/`